kodakodapa/kodakodapa.github.io/_posts/2025-10-26-APIs-with-native-apps.md

 ## App Version Adoption Pattern
-This is an illustration of how app version might be rolled out, and how many still user old versions
+This is an illustration of how an app version might be rolled out, and how many still user old versions

 | Time After Release | Latest Version | Previous Version | 2 Versions Old | 3+ Versions Old |
 |-------------------|----------------|------------------|----------------|-----------------|